 Why does my body need iodine?
-Besides the fact that thyroid hormones need iodine to exist, it also plays a huge role in breast health, removes fibrocystic breast disease, rids you of toxins like bromide and more, helps with healthy levels of stomach, is anti-fungal, and is anti-cancer.
+Besides the fact that thyroid hormones need iodine to exist, it also plays a huge role in breast health, removes fibrocystic breast disease, rids you of toxins like bromide and more, helps with healthy levels of stomach acid, is anti-fungal, and is anti-cancer…and so much more.

 Can’t I get my iodine needs met with iodized salt?
+What about the small amount of iodine in natural desiccated thyroid?
 Apparently not, say many experts.
-It’s far less than is needed, it doesn’t absorb well, and over time, the iodine is salt will evaporate!
+It’s far less than is needed.
+Plus with salt, the iodine evaporates.

 Should I test my iodine levels before supplementing with it?
 Yes.
 It’s often advised to order an Iodine Loading Test, here or here, which is easy enough to do in your own home.
 You then send back your specimen, and wait for the results.
 These results can be important in revealing whether you might need to supplement or not.
 Some have chosen to do an iodine patch test on the skin, but results vary so widely that the loading test is the preferred and the most accurate determination.

 What are the iodine supplements?
 The most popular are either Lugol’s liquid iodine, or Iodoral pill form.
 Lugols comes in 2% and 5%.
 One drop of the 5% equals 6.25 mg iodine.
 Iodoral is measured into 12.5 and 50 mg tablets.
 These can be ordered off the net by searching for either.
 Janie uses Lugols in her morning drink.

 Are there nutrients I should take before going on iodine?
 Do I need selenium?
 Experts on the use of iodine state there are key nutrients one should take to counter the detox of bromides, chlorine, fluoride that iodine will promote, as well as block negative reactions to iodine.
 Many start these one month before introducing iodine: